kataw/kataw/test/__snapshot__/parser/statements/do-while/gen/do_parens/catch_try_x007b.md

 ✖ Expression expected - start: 9, end: 13
 ✖ Expression expected - start: 21, end: 21
 ✖ Expression expected - start: 21, end: 21
+✖ The parser expected to find a '}' to match the '{' token here - start: 21, end: 21

 ```